-Ariel Winger was admitted to the California State Bar in 1996 and has practiced family law in the Bay Area exclusively since 1999.
-After years of litigating domestic-violence family law cases, Ariel turned to Mediation and Collaborative Practice as a peaceful and practical alternative to the traditional, court-based model of divorce.
-She opened her private practice in 2007 with the goal of offering a more humane and holistic option for parting couples who are navigating the legal system.
+Ariel Winger was admitted to the California State Bar in 1996 and has practiced family law exclusively since 1999.
+After years of litigating domestic-violence cases, Ariel turned to Mediation and Collaborative Divorce as a more humane, holistic, and cost-effective alternative to the traditionally combative, court-based model of divorce.
+She has been offering non-adversarial, out-of-court divorce options since 2007.

 Professional Associations and Memberships:

 - Alameda County Bar Association, Family Law Section Member

 - Collaborative Practice East Bay: Modest Means Committee (past founding member, Steering Committee (past member)

 - State Bar of California, Family Law Section Member

 - International Academy of Collaborative Professionals (IACP), Member

 - Wiley W. Manuel Award for Pro-bono Legal Services, Recipient

 - New College of California School of Law, JD